 This slow cooker beef brisket uses a spice rub that will infuse a ton of amazing flavors into the meat.
-It also cooks in a simple sauce that can be served with the beef or discarded at the end of cooking.
+It also cooks in a simple sauce that can be served with the beef.

-The brisket meat is also excellent in a sandwich, so it’s perfect as leftovers for the next day.
-You can also have it as a topping ingredient on a homemade pizza.
-It goes excellent with cheese and some mushrooms.
+You can have beef brisket as part of a topping ingredient on a homemade pizza.
+It goes excellent with cheese, bell peppers, red onion, and some mushrooms.
+Feel free to get creative.

 Slow Cooker Beef Brisket Recipe